rwd03/omnidesk/README.md

 5. User can create a new ticket.
 6. User can edit ticket details and status.
 7. User can delete a ticket.
+8. User can open the ticket details page.
+9. User can assign a ticket to an IT Support Agent.
+10. User can update ticket status.
+11. User can add comments or replies.
+12. User can view ticket activity history.
-8. The frontend communicates with the ASP.NET Core backend using Axios.
+13. The frontend communicates with the ASP.NET Core backend using Axios.
-9. The backend stores and retrieves ticket data from SQL Server.
+14. The backend stores and retrieves ticket data from SQL Server.

+## Activity Logs Implemented

+The system now creates activity logs for:

+* Ticket assignment
+* Ticket status updates
+* New ticket comments

+Each activity log stores:

+* Ticket ID
+* User who performed the action
+* Action name
+* Action description
+* Creation date

 ## Testing Completed